 Tip: Cameras are not allowed but phones are fine and everybody was taking pictures with it.

 You can get your tickets in advance at Ticketmaster or at the arena.

 Mexico City food - as fancy as it gets.
 Head out to the 3rd floor (or 2nd as they call it) and you will find yourself in foodie heaven.
 This floor encompasses desserts, churros and Mediterranean tacos - I could go on and on.
 Here you will also find Churreria El Moro.

 This churreria is a well-known chain and for good reason.
 For under a dollar, you get 4 big churros!
 There are churro ice cream sandwiches, hot chocolate, milkshakes, and teas.
 I ordered the French hot chocolate to accompany my churros.
 Talk about a perfect combination!
 For their cutest location, go to the one located in Colonia Cuauhtémoc.

 Searching for a unique experience?
 How about dining in a cave?
-After climbing the pyramids and exploring the plazas, head out to Puerta 1 and as you venture outdoors, you'll find the doors to what will be a dining adventure.
+After climbing the pyramids and exploring the plazas, head out to Puerta 1 and as you step outside, you'll find the doors to what will be a dining adventure.
 Although very touristy, the prices are very reasonable and food is quite appealing to the palate.
 We ordered guacamole, a black bean soup, and pork wrapped in banana leaves, cooked underground.